YonghuiDong/Miso_example/README.md

 ## 4. Tutorial

-**Attention**: This tutorial is based on the Miso package version 0.2.0, which is slightly different from the one described in the publication ([Dong et al., 2019](https://doi.org/10.1093/bioinformatics/btz092)), which was based on Miso version 0.1.5.
+**Attention**: This tutorial is for Miso package version 0.2.0, which is slightly different from the version 0.1.5 described in the publication ([Dong et al., 2019](https://doi.org/10.1093/bioinformatics/btz092)).

 ```r